-The GDPR enshrines a wide range of existing and new rights for individuals in respect of their personal data.
+The GDPR provides for a wide range of rights for individuals in respect of their personal data.

-These include the right to be forgotten, the right to request the porting of one's personal data to a new organisation, the right to object to certain processing activities and the right to now be subject to significant decisions taken by fullyautomated processes.
+These include the right to be forgotten, the right to request the porting of one's personal data to a new organisation, the right to object to certain processing activities and an individual's right not to be subject to a decision based solely on automated processing which produces legal or other significant effects on him/her.

-For more information on these topics see section on information notices.
+For more information on these topics see section on information notices and the immediately following sections.